Growing Great Leaders

 The online program is a leadership development program based on the Student-Centred Leadership model developed by Distinguished Professor Emeritus Viviane Robinson.
 It focuses on the development of the professional skills and capabilities of new principals, enabling them to work effectively in their unique contexts, alongside their colleagues and communities, to improve teaching and learning outcomes.

-- Resourcing strategically: enables participants to understand the importance of resourcing strategically, and and how this is critically linked to the achievement of priority goals
+- Resourcing strategically: enables participants to understand the importance of resourcing strategically, and how this is critically linked to the achievement of priority goals.

 - Solving complex problems: participants investigate the nature of problems and consider the implied understandings that underlie the typical leader’s approach to problem solving, and the impact of these beliefs.

-The pedagogy used by UACEL facilitators provides considerable time for working with the content of the six modules, opportunities to contribute to collegial discussion and the application of constructive feedback to demonstrate an understanding of professional knowledge and application in practice.
+The pedagogy used by University of Auckland Centre for Educational Leadership (UACEL) facilitators provides considerable time for working with the content of the six modules, opportunities to contribute to collegial discussion and the application of constructive feedback to demonstrate an understanding of professional knowledge and application in practice.

-For more information on how to apply or email the School Leadership Institute at firstname.lastname@example.org.
+For more information email the School Leadership Institute at email@example.com.